lsst-dm/dmtn-224/index.rst

 Gafaelfawr's configuration may also include a bootstrap token.
 This token will have unlimited access to the API routes ``/auth/api/v1/admins`` and ``/auth/api/v1/tokens`` and thus can configure the administrators and create service and user tokens with any scope and any identity.

+Actions performed via the bootstrap token are logged with the special username ``<bootstrap>``, which is otherwise an invalid username.

 .. _caching:

 Caching